Pew Fellow Kariamu Welsh passed away on October 12, 2021, at the age of 72.

 In addition to her 1996 Pew Fellowship, Welsh received a Guggenheim Fellowship, a National Endowment for the Arts Choreography Fellowship, and three Fulbright Scholarships.

-Read more about Welsh in The Philadelphia Inquirer’s obituary.
+Read more about Welsh in obituaries in The Philadelphia Inquirer and The New York Times.